sourceryinstitute/smart-pointers/test/README.md

  Pass: finalizes an allocatable component object
 ```
 **Fail:** Separately compiling `specification_expression_finalization.f90` with
 `xlf2003_r` causes a core dump.
-This is a compiler bug that has been reported to
+This is a compiler bug that has been reported
 via the Oak Ridge Leadership Computing Facility (OLCF) under ticket OLCFHELP-9069.

 [NAG]: #nag